๐Ÿ“ˆ Theory overview๏ƒ

 The lower and upper bounds of the prediction interval are given by:

 Introduced in [Xu2021], the EnbPI algorithm builds prediction intervals for time series data of the form \(Y_t = f(X_t) + \epsilon_t\), where \(\epsilon_t\) are identically distributed, but not necessarily independent.
-Given a training data set \(D=\lbrace (X_i, Y_i) \rbrace_{i=1}^n\) and a test set \(D_{test} = \lbrace (X_t,Y_t) \rbrace_{t=n+1}^{n_{test}}\), the EnbPI algorithm aims at constructing prediction sets for each test point \(X_t\).
+Given a training dataset \(D=\lbrace (X_i, Y_i) \rbrace_{i=1}^n\) and a test set \(D_{test} = \lbrace (X_t,Y_t) \rbrace_{t=n+1}^{n_{test}}\), the EnbPI algorithm aims at constructing prediction sets for each test point \(X_t\).
 As with the CV+ or Jackknife+ methods, the EnbPI algorithm does not require a held-out calibration set, as it uses a bootstrap algorithm instead.
 Let \(\mathcal{A}\) be a training algorithm (i.e. an algorithm that maps a dataset to a predictor), and \(\phi\) an aggregation function that aggregates different individual models together, e.g. via a simple average, a bagging or an ensembling method.
 The algorithm EnbPI is performed in three stages:

-Sample \(B\) bootstrap data sets \(S_b\), for \(b=1,\dots, B\) with replacement from \(D\).
+1. Sample \(B\) bootstrap datasets \(S_b\), for \(b=1,\dots, B\) with replacement from \(D\).

-Compute the errors \(R_i=|Y_i-\widehat{f}_{-i}(X_i)|\), and stock them as \(\mathcal{R}_1:=\lbrace R_i,i=1,\dots, n\rbrace\).
+2. Compute the errors \(R_i=|Y_i-\widehat{f}_{-i}(X_i)|\), and store them as \(\mathcal{R}_1:=\lbrace R_i,i=1,\dots, n\rbrace\).

 The prediction interval for \(X_t\) is then given by